AugmentedWeb/UserGUI/README.md

 | Browsers   | Tested on Chromium & Firefox | Tested on Chromium & Firefox |
 | Image  | ![Internal GUI](media/example_gui.png) | ![External GUI](media/external_gui.png) |

+### Easy to design

+UserGui is built around [BeautifyTools' Form Builder](https://beautifytools.com/html-form-builder.php).
+It eases the design process of your GUI's form so that you don't have to remember a million different commands and element names.

+After designing the form, it can be exported as a HTML string.
+With one UserGui command it can be added to the GUI.
+The design process is increadibly easy and fast to do.
+You'll love it once you'll get used to it.

 ### Dynamic navbar

 If the developer adds multiple pages to the GUI, a navigation bar will generated automatically.